• Skip to primary navigation

 • The best whale watching tours in the San Juan Islands

 Select your route.
-It all starts in Anacortes, WA, a 90-minute drive north of Seattle, and the principal mainland terminal for traveling by foot, bike, motorcycle, or car to the San Juan Islands.
+It all starts in Anacortes, WA, a 90-minute drive north of Seattle, and the principal mainland ferry terminal for traveling by foot, bike, motorcycle, or car to the San Juan Islands.

 From Anacortes you can reach San Juan Island (Friday Harbor terminal), Orcas Island, Lopez Island, and Shaw Island.